MicrosoftDocs/SupportArticles-docs/support/windows/win32/application-using-message-filters-unresponsive-win10.md

 ---
-title: Apps using message filters may become unresponsive in Windows 10
+title: Apps using message filters may not respond in Windows 10
 description: This article discusses the problem when an application using its own message filters stops responding in Windows 10. ms.date: 12/29/2021
 author: Dipesh-Choubisa